Nodeclipse/EditBox/README.md

 - Default is like on image above, differs for java, markup, python, text
 - [Whitebox][2] - only border highlight for mouse-over
-- [RainbowDrops][4] - for black background themes, e.g. Moonrise, Black by Jeeeyuk, Dark in Eclipse 4.4
+- [RainbowDrops][4] - for black background themes, e.g. Moonrise, Black by Jeeeyul, Dark in Eclipse 4.4
 - [OnClick][3] - border highlight for mouse-over, and the current block highlight like Default when clicking inside
 - GreyGradient
 - Java_v_20